 Denying access to justice a form of revictimization

 During the proceedings, lawyers presented audio recordings from the hearings held in Domínguez’s court.
 Witnesses, their identities protected, described their experiences of sexual violence at the hands of the military.
 Women and girls were subjected to repeated, collective rape and humiliation, in front of their families and communities.
 One woman was eight-months pregnant when she was raped in front of her small children.
 A grandmother described seeing her adolescent granddaughter unable to move for pain the day after.
-Another woman recalled the soldiers asking her, then a young girl, if she liked seeing what was happening to her mother.
+Another woman, who at the time was a young girl, recalled the soldiers asking her if she liked seeing the violence being committed against her mother.

 The military’s gender-based violence damaged families and communities.
 Family members were traumatized by the violence committed against their loved ones, violence they were powerless to stop.
 Many of the women survived the sexual violence, only to see the military disappear their husbands and children shortly thereafter; others were themselves disappeared.
 Indeed, survivors remain committed to telling their story, ensure that the military’s policy of erasure failed.

 Despite being presented with the brutality of what these women and girls survived, Domínguez refused to rule on their testimonies and sent no one to trial for these crimes.
 In the Femicide Court, lawyers noted that all of the survivors had already waited more than thirty years for the courts to even consider their testimony.
 The exclusion of testimony on sexual violence is the latest step in a pattern of impunity in the case.
 Plaintiffs reminded the court that by disregarding survivor testimony about sexual violence, courts revictimize and invisibilize the women and girls subjected to these crimes against humanity, depriving them of their right to access justice.

 Crimes against humanity must be considered in context of systematic state violence